Hircinus/fighter/README.md

  - Battle log (displays attack damage, health loss, energy loss and if enemy defeated);
  - After defeating each enemy, a new enemy is generated;
  - Score display;
- - Game over (when player health reaches 0);
+ - Game over (when player health reaches 0).
- - Score save after game over;
- - Score saves globally after game over.

 *This is the full list of features.
 See each individual release for their specific features added.*